secwexen/security-playbooks/playbooks/privilege-escalation/uac-bypass.md

 Do not terminate processes, modify Registry entries, or change endpoint configuration before required evidence preservation and appropriate authorization have been considered.

 ## Related Detection Rules

-No dedicated UAC bypass detection rule is currently available in the repository.

 ## Related Playbooks